-- 1. All volunteers in a child care center shall be 18 years or older unless the volunteer is under the direct supervision of the director or person in charge and has been approved on an individual basis by the Child Care Licensing Unit. - 2.
+- 1. All volunteers in a childcare center shall be 18 years or older unless the volunteer is under the direct supervision of the director or person in charge and has been approved on an individual basis by the Child Care Licensing Unit. - 2.
 Volunteers who are considered in the staff/child ratios or given disciplinary control over children shall meet the requirements for personnel (Section 300) and employee requirements (Section 303). - 3.
-Volunteers who are not considered in the staff child ratio and who are not given disciplinary control over children, but who have routine contact with children, shall have on file a physician's statement or health card and a child-maltreatment Central Registry check.
+Volunteers who are not considered in the staff child ratio and who are not given disciplinary control over children, but who have routine contact with children, shall have on file a physician's statement or health card and a child maltreatment Central Registry check.
 An exception shall be given to parents who volunteer to assist in field trips.
-(Child maltreatment Central Registry checks for volunteers under age 18 must include a parent's signature.)

-4. Individuals who provide health services or program enrichment activities on a limited basis are not considered volunteers.
+(Child maltreatment Central Registry checks for volunteers under age 18 must include a parent's signature.) - 4.
+Individuals who provide health services or program enrichment activities on a limited basis are not considered volunteers.
 The facility shall retain a register of such persons listing name, organization, address, telephone number, date and time in the center.

 - 1. There shall be a written daily routine listing developmentally appropriate activities for children.
 The program shall offer alternating periods of active play and quiet times throughout the day. - 2.
 Facility staff shall avoid activities or experiences which may be damaging to children's self esteem and positive self-image. - 3.
 There shall be an opportunity for a supervised rest period of at least one hour but not more than two hours. - 4.
 Parents shall not be denied access to their child at anytime during hours of operation. - 5.
 There shall be a total of at least one hour of outdoor play per day in suitable weather.
+(Recommended precautions When the heat index is forecast to be 90 degrees or above, outdoor play should be scheduled during the early morning hours or the length of time spent outdoors should be reduced to avoid heat stress.
+If outdoor play occurs during the hotter part of the day, children should have shaded areas, an ample supply of water and should be monitored closely for signs of heat stress.
+During winter months on days when temperatures are extremely cold, the time scheduled for outdoor play should be reduced or suspended, depending on the temperature and other weather conditions.)

 - 1. Sleeping children shall be visually monitored at all times and physically checked regularly for breathing. - 2.
 Each infant/toddler shall be given opportunity during the day to explore the area outside the crib or baby bed. - 3.
 Infants/toddlers shall be placed in age appropriate cribs, cots, or mats when they fall asleep. - 4.
 Infants and toddlers shall be taken outside for a period of time every day, unless prevented by weather or special medical conditions. - 5.
-Infants/toddlers, when awake, may remain in the crib/playpen as long as he or she is content, but never for periods longer than one (1) hour. - 6.
+Infants/toddlers, when awake, may remain the crib/playpen as long as he or she is content, but never for periods longer than one (1) hour. - 6.
 Infants shall be held, and played with by the caregiver at times other than diapering and feeding.